refinery-platform/refinery-platform/docs/tutorial.md

 2. Select *__Provenance__* in the *__Display__* drop-down menu located on the right-hand side of the page
 3. Review the displayed nodes to track the analysis history of the data set -- each new analysis will add a new node to the provenance graph

-## 8. Creating and Modifying Collaboration Groups
+## 8. Creating and Modifying a Collaboration Group
 1. From the *__Launch Pad__*, click *__Collaboration__* within the navigation bar
   - __Create a new group__
     1. Click the *__+__* icon in the top right of the *__Groups__* panel